Charles McGee (pilot): Honors

 McGee was recognized for his combat and military service with a number of military decorations, including: Legion of Merit with oak leaf cluster, Distinguished Flying Cross with two oak leaf clusters, Bronze Star Medal, Air Medal with 25 oak leaf clusters, Air Force Commendation Medal with oak leaf cluster, Army Commendation Medal, Presidential Unit Citation, Korean Presidential Unit Citation, Hellenic Republic World War II Commemorative Medal, along with many related campaign and service ribbons.

 On March 29, 2007, at a ceremony inside the Rotunda of the U.S. Capitol, President George W. Bush and the U.S. Congress collectively awarded the Congressional Gold Medal, the nation's highest civilian award, to McGee and all other surviving and deceased Tuskegee Airmen.

 In 2011, McGee was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 On February 4, 2020, McGee was promoted from colonel to brigadier general.
 It was authorized in legislation introduced in December 2019 shortly after his 100th birthday, by Maryland Senator Chris Van Hollen and Representative Anthony Brown.
 McGee was a special guest at the 2020 State of the Union Address, where President Donald Trump pinned the stars to his uniform in the Oval Office before delivering the address that day.

+After McGee's death in 2022, the Silver Spring Library in Montgomery County, Maryland was renamed in his honor.

 Personal life

 McGee married his wife, Frances Nelson, in 1942.
 The two remained married for over 50 years until Frances' death in 1994.
-At the time of Charles' death, he and Frances McGee had 3 children, 10 grandchildren, 14 great grandchildren, and 1 great-great granddaughter.
+At the time of Charles' death, he and Frances McGee had 3 children, 10 grandchildren, 14 great-grandchildren, and 1 great-great-granddaughter.

 McGee named his P-51 Kitten after Frances, who worked as a medical secretary in the John A. Andrew Memorial Hospital through the Tuskegee Institute while Charles was training there.
+McGee's P-51C Kitten camouflage is available as a playable vehicle in the video game, War Thunder.
 McGee was a Christian and very active in his local church.